Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   derivation.
 * JoinAccept:
-  To on-board an end-device, the Network Server responds to the JoinRequest issued by end-device's message with a JoinAccept message.
+  To on-board an end-device, the Network Server responds to the JoinRequest issued by end-device's with a JoinAccept message.
 That message is encrypted with the end-device's AppKey and contains (amongst other fields) the major network's settings and a network random nonce used to derive the session keys.